heyteresagreen/digital-garden/src/site/notes/website/art/Charcoal portrait with hands.md

 Those hands nearly broke me though.
 At first they reminded me of the hotdog hands in Everything Everywhere All At Once.

 ![[assets/IMG_9155.jpeg|Charcoal portrait in progress|500]]
 *First hour of progress*

 ![[assets/IMG_9196-87e27f2c.jpeg|Charcoal portrait in progress|700]]

-*At this point I realised I"d have to erase half the face and a hand because it was all too wide.*
+*At this point I realised I'd have to erase half the face and a hand because it was all too wide.*

 ![[assets/IMG_9805.jpeg|Charcoal portrait in progress|700]]
 *Reference comparison - not a perfect likeness, but I don't mind it*

 Similar work: